-Fabrics of Multicultural Australia (FOMA) is a sustainable platform that stimulates economic growth for the creative sector, generates bilateral trading opportunities, and fosters social cohesion.
+Fabrics of Multicultural Australia (FOMA) is a sustainable platform that stimulates economic growth for the creative sector and generates bilateral trading opportunities while fostering social cohesion.

 FOMA leverages the influence our creative sectors across a variety of mediums and showcases to a global audience the interweaving threads that collectively form the unique identity of contemporary Australia.

 Stemming from our nation’s diverse landscape are a myriad of unique stories, perspectives, customs and social identities, all of which function harmoniously to position multiculturalism as one of Australia’s greatest strengths.